 Define the value of the longitude on the local domain.
-For a cartesian grid, the size of the array will be $\mathbf{ni} \times \mathbf{nj}$.
-This attribute is mandatory.
+For a cartesian grid, the size of the array will be ni.
+For a curvilinear grid, the size of the array will be ni×nj.
+This attribute is optional.

 lonvalue 2d: 2D-array of double